 Our management will analyze the business opportunities, however, none of our management are professional business analysts.
 (See, Item 5: "Directors and Executive Officers.")
 Our management has had limited experience with mergers and acquisitions of business opportunities and has not been involved with an initial public offering.
-(See, "Prior Blank Check Involvement," below.)
-Potential investors must recognize that due to our management's inexperience we may not adequately evaluate a potential business opportunity.
+Don Mayer, our President, has been involved with one prior merger as president of Millennium Plastics Corporation, a blank check company.
+The merger was structured as a stock-for-stock exchange between Millennium Plastics and Graduated Plastics Corporation, a plastics company, and was completed in December of 1999.
+Pursuant to the terms of the merger agreement, Mr. Mayer resigned as president of Millennium Plastics upon consummation of the merger.